utkucaglar/Data_Analysis_Project/README.md

 I had two main sources of data:

--   Data that i exported from my [Apple Health](https://apps.apple.com/us/app/apple-health/id1242545199) app with a request. [(raw data)](raw_data_from_health_app.xml) I recieved the raw data thorugh gmail without struggle.
+-   Data that i exported from my [Apple Health](https://apps.apple.com/us/app/apple-health/id1242545199) app with a request. [(raw data)](raw_data_from_health_app.xml) I received the raw data through gmail without struggle.
 -   Data that i exported from my [Zepp Life (Formerly MiFit)](https://apps.apple.com/tr/app/zepp-life-formerly-mifit/id938688461?l=tr) app which i wasn't able to use due to the corrupted data or great amount of [missing data](ZeppLife_data.csv).
 (NOT USED)
--   Information about the dates of assignments from sucourse (didn't use code).
+-   Information about the dates of assignments from sucourse (no codes used).

 ---